Tags and Query Language

 repoindex provides powerful tools for organizing and finding repositories through its tagging system and query language.

-The catalog system allows you to organize repositories with tags, both explicit (user-defined) and implicit (auto-generated).
+The tag system allows you to organize repositories with hierarchical tags, both explicit (user-defined) and implicit (auto-generated).

 Adding Tags